simonholmes001/structure_prediction/README.md

 Running these scripts will download a number of folders, with each folder containing a number of gzip files.
 These files contain the experimentally determined 3D coordinate structures of various proteins.
 In addition to the x-, y- & z-atomic coordinates, the files contain metadata explaining the experimental design, structural resolution, author information, and a number of other items pertaining to the 3D structure determination.
-The files are in a .mmcif format.
+The files are in a `.cif` format (Crystallographic Information File).

 Data should be downloaded into a folder in the main repo (see [below](#below)).
-A small sample of the PDB can be downloaded from [here](http://bit.ly/2UhN8r7).
+A small sample of the PDB can be downloaded from [here](http://bit.ly/2Qv1seW) (use the files in the `data/` folder.

 ## Development